Chapter Three: Minifig Weapons

 that's a good state of mind for battle.

-When striking a minifig wearing Heavy Armor, or who successfully parries with a Shield or Heavy Shield, he is considered to be Shielded against the blow.
-Striking a Shielded target removes one die from the Damage rating of each weapon before its Damage is rolled.
-(For weapons with multiple die types, a Shielded target removes one of each type of die, except for d12s (MOC Combat: Fancy Dice).)
+When damage strikes a minifig wearing Heavy Armor, or one who successfully parries with a Shield or Heavy Shield, he is considered to be Shielded against the blow.
+Shielding removes one die from each source of Damage, before the Damage is rolled.

 By wearing Heavy Armor and successfully Parrying with a Shield at the same time, the most cowardly minifigs of all can receive the Shielded benefit twice, removing two of each type of dice from a source of incoming Damage.